 - Greater security and peace of mind.

-- Built in Content Distribution Network (CDN)
+- Built-in Content Distribution Network (CDN)

-- Built in caching layer for improved site performance
+- Built-in caching layer for improved site performance

 Dedicated WordPress Hosting

-Hosting companies to avoid
+Hosting Companies to Avoid

-If you spend enough time looking around at the various WordPress hosting offers out there you will come across plenty of cheap WordPress hosting offers of $1/mth.
-Sounds pretty good right? $12/yr for your hosting…I mean, what could go wrong?
-In our experience these ‘too good to be true’ deals always end badly.
-The companies providing this type of WordPress hosting might have the best intentions, but the fact is they can’t possibly provide the level of support you want for that kind of money.
-They can only hope to make money by doing serious volume and keeping their costs low.
-In the hosting game the biggest cost is people so that means less support.
-The few dollars you might save per year will not seem worthwhile the first time you have an outage and can’t reach anyone for days.
-Our advice is always to stick to reputable companies with a real track record and real support.
+Our advice is always to read real WordPress hosting reviews and to stick to reputable companies with a real track record and real support.
 No host is perfect, and from time to time you are going to need some support, so best to go with a WordPress host that you know will always be there when you need them.
 Your time and peace of mind is worth more than a few dollars a month.
 If you are on a budget there are some great options.

 WordPress Hosting FAQs

-Quick answers to your burning questions…
+Here are some quick answers to your burning questions.

 What is WordPress Hosting?

-How to choose WordPress web hosting?
+How to choose the best WordPress hosting?

 How much does WordPress hosting cost?